 \section{Introduction}

-This paper defines an extension of the Kolmogorov-Smirnov distance to multiple dimensions (dKS).
+This paper examines an extension of the Kolmogorov-Smirnov distance to multiple dimensions (dKS).
 It also advocates for its more wide-spread use for moderate dimensions.
 The dKS is non-parametric, insensitive to sampled data, and we can approximately compute it up to some specified precision in time independent of the size or complexity of the data.
-We provide asymptotic analysis on its sample complexity.
+We provide an asymptotic analysis of its sample complexity.

 This distance is particularly useful for multi-dimensional settings where the dimensions of the data have different units.
-For instance, consider comparing distributions of people measured in height and weight, or distributions of weather stations that measure temperature and pressure.
-Under say Euclidean distance, depending on the choice of units, changes one dimension may have significantly more effect than the other; and this relative effect depends only on the arbitrary choices of units.
+For example, consider comparing distributions of people measured in height and weight, or distributions of weather stations that measure temperature and pressure.
+Under Euclidean distance, changes in the choice of units can alter the relative importance of the dimensions in distance comparison without changing the actual information.
+This can lead to pathological problems for distances between probability measures which rely on Euclidean-based ground distance, like Maximum Mean Discrepancy or Wasserstein.
 Normalization procedures (mapping to 0 mean and 1 standard deviation, or mapping to the range [0,1]) are data-dependent, may be sensitive to outliers, and can change as additional data is discovered.
-In particular, operating on units for temperature is challenging since it does not even have a common notion of 0.
-Like the univariate Kolmogorov-Smirnov distance, our notion is invariant to these choices of units.
+In particular, operating in units for temperature is challenging, since it does not even have a common notion of 0.
+Like the univariate Kolmogorov-Smirnov distance, our notion is invariant to these units choices.

 In fact, this new distance can be applied to any d-dimensional space where each coordinate has a well-defined order.
 It does not require real-values or a Euclidean embedding.
-For simplicity we will focus our discussion on the real-valued case.
+For simplicity, we will focus our discussion on the real-valued case.

-\subparagraph{The Multi-Dimensional Kolmogorov-Smirnov Distance.}
+\subsection{The Multi-Dimensional Kolmogorov-Smirnov Distance}